 According to this article, “…a Montgomery County school removed Huckleberry Finn from its curriculum after a group of students said the book made them feel uncomfortable.”

-So feelings have really become the new standard by which we decide what can be read and what can’t.
+So feelings have really become the new standard by which we decide what can be read and what can’t?
 I guess that means I can run around demanding that anything that makes me “uncomfortable” must be struck from society.
-Even if I could do something so ludicrous, I wouldn’t.
+Even if I could do that, I wouldn’t.

 The annoying thing about free speech is that it includes all speech—even the speech you or I don’t like.
-The satisfying thing about free speech is that Mark Twain is allowed to write what he wants and I’m allowed to read it.
+The satisfying thing about free speech is that Mark Twain is allowed to write what he wants.
+That means you and I are too.

-Guess what.
-Some white people in nineteenth-century America used the N-word.
+Some white people in nineteenth-century America used offensive, racially-charged language.

 Shocker, I know.

-Guess what else.
-Part of learning who we are and where we’ve come from is reading books that were written in time periods when people spoke and acted in ways that wouldn’t be socially acceptable today.
+Part of learning who we are and where we’ve come from is reading books that were written in time periods when people spoke and acted in ways that aren’t socially acceptable today.

-One way to ensure that a student doesn’t receive an education is to filter the information they receive so they never learn to think for themselves.
-Another way is just to ignore the parts of history and literature that they don’t like.
+One way to ensure that a student doesn’t receive an education is to filter the information he receives so that he never learns to think for himself.
+Another way is just to ignore the parts of history and literature that she might not like.

 Community costs?
 Where did that come from?
-Right out of Mao’s Little Red Book?
+Mao’s Little Red Book?

 All I can say is look out when classic literature begins to be sacrificed for community “feelings.”
-I can’t even believe that I’m having to comment on it.
-Suddenly it’s normal in a supposedly free society to ban a book because someone might get their feelings hurt.
+Suddenly it’s normal in a free society to ban a book because someone might get their feelings hurt.
 Truth be told, the very idea of catering to community costs offends me.

 Liberty–based societies emphasize the freedom of the individual.
 Collectivist societies emphasize the good of the community.
 In the latter some bureaucrat gets to decide what is best for everyone and enforces that idea via state directive.
 You and I don’t get to choose what we think is best.
 It is decided for us.

-I was entertained and intellectually enriched by reading Huckleberry Finn.
-I’m glad I took the time to read it.
-You may disagree.
+I’m glad I took the time to read it Huckleberry Finn.
+You may disagree that my time was well spent.
 That’s fine.
 But please, Mr. Principal (or whoever else), don’t pretend that you decree the standard for making judgments on behalf of the community.